Miara, Queensland: Education

 There are no schools in Miara.
 The nearest government primary school is Yandaran State School in neighbouring Yandaran to the south-west.
-The nearest government secondary school in Rosedale State High School in Rosedale to the west.
+The nearest government secondary school in Rosedale State School in Rosedale to the west.

 Amenities

 There is a boat ramp on the north bank of Kolan River (24.6764°S 152.1985°E).
 It is managed by the Bundaberg Regional Council.